apocalyptech/pystarboundmap/README.md

 The information about the currently-hovered tile will be shown on the lefthand side of the screen, which can be resized by dragging on the edge.
 You can scroll using the scrollbars or by click-and-drag on the map itself.
+You can zoom in using the slider, or with the keyboard shortcuts `+` and `-`.

 The various layers can be toggled on/off, so if you wanted to check for holes in the background tiles of your home base, or something, that may be useful.
 There are also toggles to draw the background tiles much lighter, so they're easier to see, and toggles to show the "anchor" points for both objects and plants.
 This is seen in the screenshot, where the object anchor points are in blue.
 Plants will be in green.

 To get more detail about a tile, click on it to bring up a dialog with the extra details: